-Overbooking is a situation when the total number of rooms reserved for a certain period of time exceeds the total number of rooms available for sale for the same period.
+Overbooking is a situation when the total number of rooms reserved for a certain period exceeds the total number of rooms available for sale for the same period.

-In other words, it is the number of additional reservations needs to achieve 100% occupancy.
-Overbooking for hotels is a revenue management strategy that helps to maximize the total capacity and increase the Room revenue.
+In other words, it is the number of additional reservations needed to achieve 100% occupancy.
+Overbooking for hotels is a revenue management strategy that helps to maximize the total capacity and increase the room revenue.

-But on the other hand overbooking for guests means waiting and inconvenience that result in their dissatisfaction with the services.
+On the other hand, overbooking for guests means waiting and inconveniences that result in their dissatisfaction with the services.